Trustpilot

 Courtyard at Copper & Lumber Store

-Olde-world charm meets modern at historic Copper & Lumber Store, the other boutique hotel within the grounds.
+Olde-world charm meets modern at historic Copper & Lumber Store, another boutique hotel within the grounds.
 The Georgian building has been sympathetically restored and as the name suggests, it once stored lumber to repair wooden warships and copper, to cover the wood extending its lifespan.
 The upper floors were used for sailors' sleeping areas.
 There is a picturesque courtyard with atrium that provided ventilation to the timbers stored here.
 Click on the link to read more about Copper & Lumber Store.

 Seamen's Galley